mapframe/mapping-framework/README.md

 	}
 ```

-This example schema meets the conditions required by the framework: every class extends 'Document' and there a single root object from which all information can be accessed (Post).
+This example schema meets the conditions required by the framework: every class extends 'Document' and there a single root object from which all information can be accessed ('Post').

 #### Database Creation